jjfiv/cs145-f2021/src/syllabus.md

 While the internet has a wide variety of Python and other programming materials, often, the examples leave much to be desired -- creatively, many examples, even in official python documentation, are drawn from the comedy routines of the British surrealist comedians "[Monty Python](https://en.wikipedia.org/wiki/Monty_Python)" ...

-To someone who's never seen any of their material (like me, the instructor!) that means that some examples you will find are often filled with gibberish that I don't find particularly helpful or funny.
+To someone who's never seen any of their material (like me, the instructor!) that means that some examples you will find are often filled with gibberish (e.g., many references to "spam") that I don't find particularly helpful or funny for a general audience.

 ## Course Equipment & Software